ddeka0/Docker-Componse/README.md

           e7cc89889dd2        msp_default               bridge              local
           ae06630302b7        none                      null                local

-Then inspect the "msp_default" network.
+Then inspect the `msp_default` network.

           1. docker network inspect msp_default

-It is basically a JSON file.
+It is basically a `JSON` file.
 It has a container key with the values shown beflow.
-The values contains all the network endpoints addresses.(layer2 and latyer3 addresses)
+The values contains all the network endpoints addresses.(`layer2` and `latyer3` addresses)

        "Containers": {
             "648486f163e2526d0fba8c5f1007a60d2b44fd9b5d58ee63e097bf84b428b281": {